Brynna Maxwell

-Brynna Maxwell (born August 29, 2000) is an American professional basketball player for Celta Baloncesto Femenino of the Liga Femenina de Baloncesto in Spain.
+Brynna Marie Maxwell (born August 29, 2000) is an American professional basketball player for Celta Baloncesto Femenino of the Liga Femenina de Baloncesto in Spain.
 She was drafted by the Chicago Sky in the 2024 WNBA draft.
 She played college basketball for the Utah Utes and Gonzaga Bulldogs.

 Early life

 Maxwell was born on August 29, 2000, in Portland, Oregon.
 The daughter of two college basketball players, she began playing the sport at an early age.
 She grew up in Gig Harbor, Washington, and attended Gig Harbor High School.
 She was a top player at Gig Harbor and finished as the team's all-time leading scorer (1,968 points), also setting other records including for most points in a game (48).
 She was twice selected first-team all-state and was named Gig Harbor's female athlete of the year as a senior, when she averaged 26.8 points per game.
 She helped the team win the state championship that year, 51–48, with Maxwell totaling 31 points in the game.
 The News-Tribune named her the 2019 area player of the year.
 Highly recruited, she committed to play college basketball for the Utah Utes.